What is a PCL (Posterior Cruciate Ligament) Injury?

 The posterior cruciate ligament is one of four ligaments that are critical to the stability of the knee joint.
-It originates from the medial aspect of the medial femoral condyle and branches into two bundles (posteromedial and anterolateral) before inserting into the posterior aspect of the tibia.
+Your PCL originates from the medial aspect of the medial femoral condyle and branches into two bundles.
+The posteromedial and anterolateral bundle, before inserting into the posterior aspect of the tibia.
 (Margheritini et al., 2002)

 Of the four major ligaments of the knee, the PCL injury is the least common knee ligament injury.
 It is responsible for between 3% and 23% of knee injuries.
 It has a cross-sectional area 1.5 times that of your ACL.
 (DeBurca N. 2010, Brown JR, Trojian TH.
 2004)

 A PCL injury usually occurs by forced hyperextension or a posterior translation of the tibia.
 It is common in motor vehicle accidents (knee into dashboard) and a sports-related injury (landing in a kneeling position or hyperextension).
 Your PCL can also be injured in high rotational injuries and associated with an ACL or MCL injury.
 (Margheritini et al., 2002)

 What are the Symptoms of a PCL Tear?

 Several methods make the diagnosis of a PCL injury.
 Patients who have a PCL injury can sometimes be unaware and may notice disability rather than instability.
 Symptoms are often vague.
 Unlike an ACL injury, when many will hear or feel a “pop” in their knee, PCL injuries can be silent in isolation.
 (Brown JR, Trojian TH.
 2004, Margheritini et al., 2002)